suarezcetrulo/task-dashboard-UI_PROJECT/task-dashboard/README.md

 Final Notes:
 This server.js file is now well-commented, ensuring that anyone reviewing the code can understand the purpose of each part.
 The setup is correct and aligns with the requirements of your project, including real-time updates, task persistence with SQLite, and proper handling of client connections and disconnections.

+Given the requirements of the challenge, the controller should provide methods for:

+Retrieving tasks.
+Adding new tasks.
+Updating task statuses.

+Explanation:
+getAllTasks:

+This method handles HTTP GET requests to retrieve all tasks from the database.
+It interacts with the tasksService.getAllTasks() method to get the task data.
+It returns the tasks as a JSON response or an error if something goes wrong.
+addTask:

+This method handles HTTP POST requests to add a new task.
+The new task's details are extracted from the request body.
+It uses tasksService.addTask(newTask) to add the task and returns the newly created task as a JSON response with a 201 status code.
+If the operation fails, it sends a 500 status code.
+updateTaskStatus:

+This method handles HTTP PUT requests to update the status of an existing task.
+The task's ID is extracted from the request parameters, and the new status is taken from the request body.
+It calls tasksService.updateTaskStatus(id, status) to perform the update.
+If the task is found and updated, the updated task is sent back as a JSON response.
+If not, a 404 status code is returned.
+Errors during the process result in a 500 status code.
+Next Steps:
+TasksService: The tasksService.js file is where the actual business logic and database interaction will reside.
+It will include methods like getAllTasks, addTask, and updateTaskStatus, which the controller relies on.
+Routes Setup: You would also need to set up routes in your server.js file to handle the incoming HTTP requests and direct them to the appropriate controller methods.

+For the tasksService.js
+Explanation:
+Database Initialization (initDb):

+The initDb function is used to open a connection to the SQLite database.
+This is done separately for each function to ensure that each operation is isolated and the database connection is properly closed after the operation is complete.
+getAllTasks:

+This function retrieves all tasks stored in the database using a SQL SELECT query.
+It returns an array of tasks, each representing a row in the tasks table.
+The database connection is closed after the operation to ensure resource management.
+addTask:

+This function inserts a new task into the tasks table.
+The task details (task_name, execution_time, and status) are provided as input, while the created_at field is automatically set to the current time.
+After the insertion, the function returns the full task object, including the generated id.
+updateTaskStatus:

+This function updates the status of an existing task in the database, identified by its id.
+It uses a SQL UPDATE statement to change the status.
+If no rows were affected by the update (i.e., the task was not found), an error is thrown.
+The function then retrieves and returns the updated task.
+Integration with Other Files:
+taskController.js: The tasksService.js functions are called by the controller methods (getAllTasks, addTask, updateTaskStatus).
+This keeps the controller lean and focused on handling HTTP requests and responses, while the service manages the actual data operations.

+server.js: The taskController.js will be used in the server.js file to set up the routes for handling tasks, ensuring that requests are routed to the appropriate controller methods.

+Next Steps:
+Routes Setup in server.js: Ensure that the HTTP routes (/api/tasks, etc.) are correctly mapped to the corresponding methods in taskController.js.

+Testing: After setting up everything, you should test the full stack to ensure tasks are being correctly created, updated, and retrieved.